About the author part 3

 The world ended when my mother died in December 1995.
-I was unable to prevent new books that I had bought her and Xmas tree decorations that she had owned from childhood were stolen from her room in the nursing home during those last days.
+I was unable to prevent new books that I had bought her and Xmas tree decorations that she had owned from childhood from being stolen from her room in the nursing home during those last days.
 Either my brother Ed said to me or I said to him, “Mum’s gone on ahead.”

 Three years later, I completed the degree that I had returned to university for in the autumn of 1995, which was the last autumn I shared with my old mum.
-My final year project was a feasibility study of using a helmet-mounted display (so-called virtual reality) for hang glider collision avoidance training.
+My final year project (1997-8) was a feasibility study of using a helmet-mounted display (so-called virtual reality) for hang glider collision avoidance training.

 One time, after one of my hang glider crashes, my left arm swelled to twice its normal diameter and I could barely move it.
 I waited for an hour in the casualty department while lots of people sat around chatting like it was some kind of social club.
 They were clearly not emergency cases.
 Meanwhile, a small child was crying in real pain (not like reflex crying just to get attention) and her mother was in increasing distress about it, but she was left in the queue just waiting.
 I got up and left in disgust.